-Ulidia Integrated College wishes to recruit a talented teacher to deliver ICT to A2 Level.
+The Board of Governors of Ulidia Integrated College wishes to recruit a dynamic, talented teacher to teach Science to A2 Level and general science throughout the College.

 The successful candidate will be responsible to the Principal through the Head of Department for the quality of teaching and learning delivered to pupils.
-The successful candidate will also be keen to promote their subject areas throughout the school and will be highly dedicated to the extra curricular life of the school.
+The successful candidate will also be keen to promote science throughout the school.